 In rare cases, Guillain-Barré syndrome may develop within days or weeks of a vaccination.

 Guillain- Barré syndrome is a neurological disorder where the body’s immune system attacks the peripheral nervous system.
 This condition can cause muscle weakness and paralysis.
-Among those who receive a vaccination, there’s only one or two cases per million people.
+Among those who receive a vaccination, there’s only

 Getting an annual flu vaccination is one of the best ways to protect yourself from the flu virus.
 Vaccination is also important because the flu can progress and cause a secondary infection, such as bronchitis, pneumonia, or an ear infection.